 Morello helps Piper deal with the racial segregation by telling her to "pretend it's the fifties."
-Her accent, hairstyle, make-up, and general outlook on life such as wanting to settle down and be a housewife are slightly old fashioned, reminiscent of the fifties.
-This fits with her delusional disorder to the point where she may actually be trying to convince herself that she lives in the fifties and her attitudes like perpetuating racism may be part of the act.
+Her accent, hairstyle, make-up, and general outlook on life (such as wanting to settle down and be a housewife) are old-fashioned.
+This is related to her interest in West Side Story, set in the 1950s/early 1960s and focusing on race relations.

 Two instances from the same dialogue.
 When Red confronts Boo for being a snitch and suggests she should join Vee, Boo says that maybe she will and sarcastically remarks that this might make her a race traitor.
 When Red dismisses her for good, Boo only says "Boo has Boo".
 Within the same episode, Vee shoots down Boo too for being a snitch, thus Boo unexpectedly is on her own for real and Healy reveals to Pensatucky that Boo's last name is Black, making the race traitor remark ironic in hindsight.